 1.11 The UKAHPP will fund the cost of providing a venue for panel meetings but is not be responsible for travel or other expenses incurred by the Member or witnesses to attend hearings at any stage of the Procedure.

-1.13 In all instances where a matter relates to the conduct of a member/officer whose name is included on the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (the Register) and where concerns about a member’s professional standing and fitness to practice in respect of public protection, which may result in serious sanctions including termination of membership and removal from the UKAHPP Register, the matter will be transferred to the UKAHPP Ethics Committee for Adjudication under the UKAHPP Complaints Procedure.
+1.13 In all instances where a matter relates to the conduct of a member/officer whose name is included on the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (the Register) and where concerns about a member’s professional standing and fitness to practice in respect of public protection may result in serious sanctions, including termination of membership and removal from the UKAHPP Register, the Investigation Panel via the General Secretary matter will be transferred to the UKAHPP Ethics Committee for Adjudication under the UKAHPP Complaints Procedure.
+The General Secretary will exercise subsequent responsibilities under the UKAHPP Complaints Procedure.

-1.17 Nothing within this Procedure shall affect the rights of any member or officer as contained in the UKAHPP Memorandum of Association or Articles of Association
+1.16 Nothing within this Procedure shall affect the rights of a member as contained in the UKAHPP Memorandum of Association or Articles of Association.

 2.1 Concerns about a member’s conduct or performance may be raised via: